2022 AFC U-17 Women's Asian Cup

 The 2022 AFC U-17 Women's Asian Cup was originally to be held as the 9th edition of the AFC U-17 Women's Asian Cup (including previous editions of the AFC U-17 Women's Championship and AFC U-16 Women's Championship), the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the women's under-17 national teams of Asia, before being cancelled due to the COVID-19 pandemic.

 Starting from the 2022 edition, the AFC agreed to the proposal for switching the tournament from under-16 to under-17.
 Moreover, the tournament was also rebranded from the "AFC U-16 Women's Championship" to the "AFC U-17 Women's Asian Cup".
 It was scheduled to be held in Indonesia between 9–22 May 2022.
 A total of eight teams were to compete in the tournament.

 The AFC announced the cancellation of the tournament on 5 July 2021, leaving the hosting rights for the 2024 AFC U-17 Women's Asian Cup also to Indonesia.
 Japan were to be the defending champions.

 In addition to India (as hosts), the top two teams of the tournament were to qualify for the 2021 FIFA U-17 Women's World Cup in India, prior to that tournament's own cancellation.
 These same three teams - India (as hosts), Japan and North Korea - qualified for the 2022 FIFA U-17 Women's World Cup.
-However, the AFC subsequently announced that China PR would replace North Korea as one of the AFC’s representatives.
+However, the AFC subsequently announced that China PR would replace North Korea as one of the AFC's representatives.

 Qualification

 The host country and the top three teams of the previous tournament in 2019 qualified automatically, while the other four teams were to be decided by qualification.
-There would have been two rounds of qualification matches, with the first round scheduled to be played between 18–26 September 2021, and the second round scheduled to be played between 8–12 December 2021.
+There would have been two rounds of qualification matches, with the first round scheduled to be played between 18 and 26 September 2021, and the second round scheduled to be played between 8–12 December 2021.